 - Condiments (ketchup, tomato sauce, salad dressing, pickles and others that contain sugars)

 - Vinegar and products containing it such as salad dressing (Apple cider vinegar is okay)

 - Oils made with cottonseed, peanuts, corn, soy as well as shortening and margarine

 Staying Candida Free

 Persistent candida problems suggest that the yeast have developed a protective biofilm or that your immune system is compromised in its efforts to control excessive candida.
-An individual consultation may be able to yield productive results where simple dietary changes have been ineffective.
+Considerations for stubborn yeast infections include supplementing with S.boulardii, a competing and friendly yeast, as well as other probiotics, and digestive enzymes which can help digest the biofilm.
+Pharmaceutical treatment prescribed by a health care practitioner may be required for particularly stubborn conditions.